-From late May until late September the Alagadi Sea Turtle Conservation and Research Centre (see map) is manned between 09:00 and 20:30 and a dedicated team of volunteers are on hand to greet visitors and provide information.
+From late May until late September the SPOT Alagadi Conservation Centre (see map) is manned between 09:00 and 20:30 and a dedicated team of volunteers are on hand to greet visitors and provide information.
 It is worth a visit if only to see the place and check out the beach during the day.
 Our information centre contains great visual displays and the volunteers will talk you through our activities and present a short film on our work.

 Alagadi nesting beach is central to a Natura 2000 specially protected area and, during the nesting season, is closed to the public at night.
-Access routes to the beach are locked and only volunteers of the Marine Turtle Conservation Project (MTCP) or staff of the North Cyprus Department for Environmental Protection department are permitted to enter.
+Access routes to the beach are locked and only SPOT volunteers or staff of the North Cyprus Department for Environmental Protection are permitted to enter.
 Anyone found on the beach who does not have consent to be there will be escorted away.
-We do, however, invite small groups at night to see the turtles under the supervision of MTCP.
+We do, however, invite small groups at night to see the turtles during our research and conservation activities.